irontec/ivozprovider/README.md

 Ivoz Provider is a multitenant solution for VoIP telephony providers designed for horizontal scaling and load balancing.

 ## Features
 #### Multitenancy
-IvozPorivder supports multiple management levels, from Global platform administator to final user, each of them having its own web interface with visibility to perform configuration task.
+IvozProvider supports multiple management levels, from Global platform administator to final user, each of them having its own web interface with visibility to perform configuration task.

  * Global Administator manages multiple Brands
  * Brand Administrators manage multiple Companies